 On-site characterization and non destructive analysis on cores can be performed with the TRACER series Handheld XRF units.

-More excitation power for lower detection limits on prepared drill cuttings in a mobile lab is available by using the S2 RANGER direct excitation EDXRF.
+More excitation power for lower detection limits on prepared drill cuttings in a mobile lab is available by using the S2 PUMA direct excitation EDXRF.